 Borders

-BordersBorders examines the geographical, political, and cultural region of the Southwest.
-It focuses on “The Border,” a geographical demarcation separating the U.S. and Mexico.
-Beyond the physical line that separates both countries, it explores the “cultural borders” that individuals living in this region experience—conflicts over individual identity, literacy issues, social position, and a sense of belonging within one or both cultures.
+978-1-59871-472-2 Borders examines the geographical, political, and cultural region of the Southwest, an area also known as the borderland—a region that spans both the southwestern United States and northern Mexico.
+It focuses on “The Border,” a geographical demarcation separating the US and Mexico, especially along the Rio Grande.
+But it also explores the “cultural borders” that individuals living in this region experience—conflicts over individual identity, literacy issues, social position, and a sense of belonging within one or both cultures.

 Money